 The degree requires 36 credits, with core courses that focus on sport sociology, governance and ethics, research methods, and statistical methods.
 Additional concentration courses explore topics in safety and risk management, leadership and administration, facility and event development, and marketing and public relations.
 Students also complete six credits of graduate electives, which may include internship in a professional sports management environment.

-ULM is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+University of Louisiana at Monroe is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The exercise science program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).